thegazelle-ad/gazelle-server/docs/guides/dependency-learning-resources.md

 ## Slate

 Slate is the library we use for building our editor in the CMS.
 Check out their website here: https://www.slatejs.org/#/rich-text

+## SQL

+We use SQL, through Knex as describe below, to query and update our database.
+There are many good resources online to get a primer on SQL, one that is quick but gives you a good idea of the basic syntax is the [codecademy course](https://www.codecademy.com/learn/learn-sql), but feel free to use other resources if you find them better.
+If there's ever any syntax you might need or something you don't know how to do, remember that Google and StackOverflow are your best friends!
+They basically always know the answer.

 ## Knex